 The following monitoring activities are performed on a regular basis by the ASL Investment Administrator:

-- Asset Liability Matching: ensuring that benefits to the policyholders are funded by bonds maturities and available cash. - Currency risk exposure: monitoring of the limits set in the Investment Policy Guidelines. - Investment return: monitoring the realised investment return is within the expected targets.
+- Currency risk exposure: monitoring of the limits set in the Investment Policy Guidelines. - Investment return: monitoring the realised investment return is within the expected targets.

 C.2.7.
 RISK SENSITIVITIES FOR MARKET RISK